ska80/idris2-mode/README.markdown

 <unmapped>  idris2-jump-to-def-same-window
 ```

-Note, if you use evil-mode, you'll probably want to use this to
+Note, if you use evil-mode, you'll probably want to use this to prevent a huge lag when editing
-prevent a huge lag when editing files, see https://github.com/ProofGeneral/PG/issues/427#issuecomment-500616289 for more details:
+files, see https://github.com/ProofGeneral/PG/issues/427#issuecomment-500616289 for more details:

 ```
-;;Fixes lag when editing idris code with evil
+;; Fixes lag when editing idris code with evil
 (defun ~/evil-motion-range--wrapper (fn &rest args) "Like `evil-motion-range', but override field-beginning for performance.
 See URL `https://github.com/ProofGeneral/PG/issues/427'."